 Showcase your expertise and tell the world exactly what kinds of deals you’re looking for by publishing blog posts or LinkedIn articles, hosting a podcast, developing a social media presence, hosting webinar panels, or sending out a useful newsletter on a topic related to your investment thesis.

 Sharing your own content isn’t the only way to increase engagement.
-Subscribe to newsletters, follow other investors, and join on conversations online to nurture presence and authority in your most important circles.
+Subscribe to newsletters, follow other venture capitalists, and join conversations online to nurture presence and authority in your most important circles.
 Remaining active online, sharing insights into your investment process, and connecting with new people will help grow your network organically over time.

 6. Lean on data to make better decisions

-The reality is that your team has access to more data points than ever before.
+The reality is that your team has access to more metrics than ever before.
 This means there’s more information available to make better informed investment decisions; it also means there’s more noise, so you have to focus on finding the right signals.

 Learn more about how investors are leaning on data enrichment to make better decisions faster.

-To help your team move faster, you can use the data gathered from all these sources to quickly source deals that align with your firm’s goals.
+To help your team move faster, you can use the data gathered from all these sources to quickly source investment opportunities that align with your firm’s goals.
 Guide how you use the data by setting clear objectives and establishing metrics to measure against.

 With a smaller pool of high-quality investments on the market, better defining your investment targets, tightening your due diligence processes, and focusing on more relevant deals can keep your firm ahead of the competition.